 Famed for its gorgeous beaches – if you’re after a romantic beach getaway the Coromandel is the place for you.
 At just over a 2-hour drive from Auckland, this is a very popular tourist destination with Kiwis.

+There are plenty of fun things to do on the Coromandel Peninsula.
 Relax at The Lost Spring Geothermal Spa in nearby Whitianga, kayak to Cathedral Cove (a beach made famous from The Chronicles of Narnia movies), or dig your own hot water pool at Hot Water Beach.

 Recommended place to stay for a romantic getaway in Coromandel: Grand Mercure Puka Park Resort is set on 25 acres of native bush.
 It’s a large resort with a spa, sauna, and pool facilities as well as an on-site restaurant.
 This is the perfect luxury stay to base yourself at while exploring the Coromandel